Remo-lilnonbinary/tributo/README.md

 The default redactor is a UK-specific regex pass that covers National Insurance numbers, Unique Taxpayer References, postcodes, pound amounts, phone numbers, emails, and names.
 It deliberately over matches the strict National Insurance number rules, because for a redactor it is safer to redact anything shaped like an identifier.
-An optional Microsoft Presidio backend adds named-entity detection and is aligned with ICO data-minimisation guidance.
+Microsoft Presidio adds named-entity detection and is aligned with ICO data-minimisation guidance.

 The redacted payload is shown to the citizen in the privacy view, so the privacy claim is something they can see, not just something we assert.